 Men Want to Feel Desired

 A study published in 2021 noted that gender roles are shifting and evolving, and that the male participants — adults recruited from Reddit — said the “desire to feel desired” was very important to them.
 Twelve percent of men didn’t feel desired at all in their relationships.
 And for 8.4 percent of the men, feeling desired was “critical” or “essential.”
-When researchers asked respondents what made them feel desired, most reported that their partners simply telling them that they wanted them was enough to do the trick.
-So were flirting, initiating sex, and acting enthusiastically during sex.
+When researchers asked respondents what made them feel desired, most reported that their partners simply telling them they wanted them was enough to do the trick.
+Flirting, initiating sex, and acting enthusiastically during sex, were also important factors.

 In general, the need to feel desired can’t be understated.
 Another study, published in Archives of Sexual Behavior, found that sexual desire between couples on one day would spill over to feeling desire the following day, even when they hadn’t had a sexual encounter.
 People who felt loved and wanted by their partners were more likely to engage in and enjoy sexual activity, suggested a 2020 study published in the Journal of Sex & Marital Therapy.